EBZebra/docs/1.2/source/guide/featuredemo.md

 * Check your device's [Integrator Guide](https://www.zebra.com/enterprisesupport) for proper DataWedge configuration

-* If your barcode scanner isn't working, you can fix this by installing the app [DataWedge](http://www.barcodedatalink.com/pages/datawedge.php) on your mobile device and [configuring the settings](https://serialio.com/support/knowledgebase/software/in-hand_apps/article/TC55) as described

 * If your device won't display the Feature Demo Application screen, make sure that your Config.xml has the right path to your starter page

 * Make sure that the wifi on your device is enabled and connected